one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ### Use with Docker Development Environment

-    A sample application to set up fast local development with hot reload inside docker.
+    A sample Micronaut application to set up fast local development with hot reload inside docker.

 ## Outcome

 By doing `docker-compose up` inside working directory one should be able to run the Micronaut application.
-Not just that, While your application is running, Make changes inside source directory, And then you would see that the changes automatically reflected inside docker.
+Not just that, while your application is running, make changes inside source directory, and then you would see that the changes are automatically reflected inside docker.

 ### Prerequisites